designstyleguide/designstyleguide.github.io/form.md

 ---
 layout: page
-title: Button
+title: Form
-permalink: /button/
+permalink: /form/
 ---
-I want the primary button as tall as the input 40px tall, and has the white background.
-The button text will be black.
-The hover state will have the secondary colar as the background.
+label will use the same font as heading 4. text input box will be 40px tall, and have a white background. placeholder text will be 1rem, regular weight and light grey.

 <h3>Standard</h3>